 Healthy eyes and vision are a critical part of kids' development.
-Their eyes should be examined regularly, as many vision problems and eye diseases can be detected and treated early.
+Pediatric eyes should be examined regularly, as many vision problems and eye diseases can be detected and treated early.

 For babies, it is best that they have their first eye exam when they reach 6 months of age, unless their pediatrician recommends that it is done sooner.
 From there on, your eye doctor would tell you when to further visit.
 For non-risk kids, the next time that they should see an optometrist is usually when they reach three years of age.
 If your child is considered to be at risk of some vision issues, your visits to the optometrist will be much more frequent.